Kabul–Kandahar Highway

-The Kabul–Kandahar Highway (NH0101) is 483 km long that links Afghanistan's two largest cities, Kabul and Kandahar.
-It starts from Dashte Barchi in Kabul and passes through Maidan Shar, Saydabad, Ghazni, and Qalat before reaching Aino Mina in Kandahar.
-It is currently being rehabilitated at different locations.
-This highway is a key portion of Afghanistan's national highway system or "National Highway 1".
+The Kabul–Kandahar Highway (NH0101) is a 483 km two-lane and in some areas a four-lane road that links Afghanistan's two largest cities, Kabul and Kandahar.
+It starts from Dashte Barchi in Kabul and passes through Maidan Shar, Saydabad, Ghazni, and Qalat before reaching Ayno Maina in Kandahar.
+It is currently being rehabilitated at four different locations, between Kabul and Ghazni.
+This highway is a key portion of Afghanistan's "National Highway 1".
 It has a total of five truck scales, with two in Maidan Wardak Province, one in Ghazni Province, one in Zabul Province, and one in Kandahar Province.

 History

 The Kabul–Kandahar Highway is said to have been designed and asphalted in the 1960s by Afghan and American engineers under contracts with the United States International Cooperation Administration.
-This was a time when the Soviet Union and the United States were spreading their influence in Afghanistan.
-In those years the highway was mostly used by trucks and buses because private vehicles were very few when compared to the present time.
-In the 1980s, in addition to trucks and private vehicles, military convoys of the Soviet Union were often seen passing back and forth between Kabul and Kandahar.
+This was a time when the Soviet Union and the United States were spreading influence in Afghanistan.
+In those years the highway was used mostly by trucks and couch buses because private vehicles were not as many as today.
+In the 1980s, military convoys of the Soviet Union were often seen passing back and forth between Kabul and Kandahar.
 The highway began deteriorating in the 1990s.

-In late 2002 or early 2003, during the presidency of Hamid Karzai, the United States funded the repair and rebuilding of 389 km of road (at a cost of about $190 million), while Japan funded 50 km.
+In September 2002, during the government under Hamid Karzai, the United States funded the repair and rebuilding of 389 km of road (at a cost of about $190 million), while Japan funded 50 km.
 Only about 43 km of the highway was usable prior to the repairs.
-The rebuilding project was overseen by the Louis Berger Group, with assistance in planning and design by Turkish and Indian engineers.
-Phase one of paving was completed in December 2003 and the highway was opened to traffic.
-The journey from Kandahar to Kabul generally took travelers 18 hours but, since the rebuilding, has been shortened to roughly 6 hours.
+The contract to rebuild the highway was awarded to the Louis Berger Group, a private American company based in New Jersey, which completed the work with Afghan-American, Turkish, and Indian subcontractors.
+Phase one of the paving was completed in December 2003.

-In 2022 the Government of Afghanistan decided to rebuild and repair the highway.
+In 2022, due to the increase of head-on collisions, the current government decided to turn it into a modern divided highway.
 Work soon began in sections of the highway in different provinces of the country.
-Construction of a toll plaza began in Kabul Province in late 2022.
+Construction of a temporary toll plaza began in Kabul Province in late 2022.
 Another toll plaza is planned to be constructed in Kandahar Province.

-In 2025, construction of major transport terminals next to the highway went into effect.
+In 2025, construction began on major bus terminals next to the highway.
 One is in the Arghandi area of Kabul province and the other in the Daman district of Kandahar province.
-The Dashte Barchi bus station provides transport services to the provinces of Maidan Wardak, Bamyan, Ghazni, Daikundi and Ghor.
-Another such station is in Aino Mina in Kandahar, and yet another on the western end of that city which provides bus services to Lashkar Gah, Zaranj, Farah and Herat.
-The bus terminals are regulated by the Ministry of Transport and Civil Aviation.
+It will take three years to complete.
+Currently the Dashte Barchi bus station provides transport services to the provinces of Maidan Wardak, Bamyan, Ghazni, Daikundi and Ghor.
+Another such bus station is in Ayno Maina in Kandahar.
+The bus terminals are being built by the Ministry of Transport and Civil Aviation.